MG ZS SUV (2017 - ) review

 How safe is it?

-The ZS has the basics covered here, but nothing more.
+The regular ZS has the basics covered here, but nothing more.
 There are front and side airbags, plus curtain airbags that extend to the rear seats, along with electronic stability control, tyre pressure monitoring and two Isofix child seat mounting points.
-However, there’s no sign of the more sophisticated driving aids that are becoming pretty commonplace these days – things like automatic emergency braking, lane departure warning and the like – even as optional extras.
+However, there’s no sign of the more sophisticated driving aids that are becoming commonplace these days – things like automatic emergency braking, lane departure warning and the like – even as optional extras.
 That helps explain a rather disappointing Euro NCAP score of three out of five stars.

 How much equipment do I get?

-The ZS is available in three trim levels known as Explore, Excite and Exclusive.
+The petrol ZS models are available in three trim levels known as Explore, Excite and Exclusive.
 You might want to give the Explore a wide berth, because although it comes with remote locking, cruise control, automatic lights and a Bluetooth phone connection, but it misses out on desirable stuff like alloy wheels, air-conditioning and a DAB radio.
 Excite ticks those boxes and adds Apple CarPlay on top, while top-spec Exclusive cars have sat-nav, a rear parking camera and leather-effect upholstery.

 The ZS EV is only available in Excite and Exclusive trims.
 Both come with keyless entry and start and an 8.0-inch touchscreen with Android Auto and Apple CarPlay, while Exclusive has the opening panoramic sunroof, electric driver’s seat and heated front seats.